VIFM Advisory Council

-David Munk, Advisory Council, Creative
+David Munk, Creative Director

 David Munk has enjoyed a diverse career as a Creative, encompassing entertainment, brand management, content creation, and acting.
 He has worked as a copywriter for a dynamic group of clients, including luxury brands Bulgari, DeBeers and Kjaer Weis Makeup, as well as Dallas-based ad agencies Commerce House and Integer.

 After earning a B.F.A. in film from NYU, he served as Special Projects Coordinator for the Chairman of Time Warner Inc. before moving on to a long string of music business assignments.
 Over the years, he has worked with talents like Trisha Yearwood, Cher, Natalie Cole, Patti LaBelle, Joss Stone, Jessica Simpson and Gavin DeGraw.
 He worked for songwriting phenomena Diane Warren and managed actor/singer Billy Porter, executive producing his debut A&M album.
 Munk also starred in World of Wonder’s reality show Girls Who Like Boys Who Like Boys for the Sundance Channel.